sampokuokkanen/belated/README.md

   (Ended up using YAML)
 - ~~Support Rails~~ (Supported!)
 - ~~Parse options from command line, eg. `--workers 10`~~(Done!)
+- Don't crash on errors
+- Make it possible to schedule jobs
 - Maybe support ActiveJob?
 - Have a web UI
 - Do some performance testing